simonmeusel/MuteSpotifyAds/README.md

 ```

 Using those techniques, it uses only `0.4%` CPU when the track changes (rate: 5 seconds), and `0%` in idle.
 It has a energy impact of less than one tenth of Spotify when the track changes, and a energy impact of `0.0 - 0.1` in idle.

-This application does not use any `hacks`, its simply accesses Spotify's apple script API and look for file changes.

 ## Contributing